New Zealand sheep grazing in a field

 Tread Lightly on the Planet

 We believe good design should tread lightly.
-That’s why our slippers are made from natural materials like wool and leather - biodegradable, durable, and chosen with care.
-From thread to tread, we reduce impact by avoiding synthetics, minimizing waste, and working only with partners who share our values.
+That’s why our slippers are made from natural materials like wool and leather - designed for durability, and chosen with care.
+From thread to tread, we work to reduce our impact by avoiding synthetics, minimizing waste, and working with partners who share our values.

 For the World We’re Shaping